As a family, your main concern and choice will be about where to live in London as a family, and which school to choose

 To start your London school search, we would recommend that you first clarify whether you want to send your children to a state school (called “public” school in many other countries), or a fee-paying private school (also called independent school in the UK).

 That is an important decision, as this will define how and when you can apply for schools, and when you should have your UK home and address.

 This decision can be driven purely by school fees – state schools don’t charge anything, private schools charge fees.
 But it doesn’t have to be the only criteria for your decision, and there isn’t one solution that fits everyone.
 It will depend on your family’s and children’s circumstances.

-To help you make the right decision, you can check our article on whether state schools are a good option.
+To help you make the right decision, you can check our article on state vs. private schools.

 Step 2 – Made your decision on state or private school?
 Now you know your timeline